christianvoigt/argdown/docs/guide/colorizing-nodes.md

 ## Changing the group color by tag

 You can also color groups by tag.
-By default this is disabled to avoid confusion with the different color scheme indices: If a tag gets applied to statements or arguments  the index number will refer to the normal color scheme.
-But if it gets applied to a group the index number will refer to the group color scheme.
+By default this is disabled to avoid confusion with the different color scheme indices: If a tag gets applied to statements or arguments, the index number will refer to the normal color scheme.
+But if it gets applied to a group, the index number will refer to the group color scheme.

 You can enable this mode with the `colorizeGroupsByTag` setting.
 It is probably a good idea to disable `colorizeByTag` for statements and arguments if you do so.